Chapter Subsidy Program

 EDS offers its chapters an annual subsidy program to support activities such as: the organization of technical meetings (conferences, symposia, workshops, etc.); coverage of local expenses for distinguished lecturers; payment of chapter meeting promotion and administration expenses; subsidizing the payment of IEEE and EDS memberships and subscriptions for chapter members; and support for student activities.

-Please note that it is imperative that chapters submit chapter activity reports, DL feedback form and MQ feedback form since EDS will be using this information in determining the funds that chapters will receive through the EDS chapter subsidy program, EDS distinguished lecturer and mini-colloquium programs.
-EDS student chapters need to submit their activities report through the new student chapter activity report form now available on-line.
+Please note that it is imperative that all chapters submit chapter activity reports, DL feedback form and MQ feedback form since EDS will be using this information in determining the funds that chapters will receive through the EDS chapter subsidy program, EDS distinguished lecturer and mini-colloquium programs.

 The Guidelines for Chapters Seeking Subsidies has been included below to help EDS Chapter Chairs define what activities/programs qualify for subsidy funding.
 If you would like further information on this program, please contact the Laura Riello.